 Applied Speech Communication with Public Advocacy Concentration

-Why choose Applied Speech Communication Public Advocacy Concentration?
+Why Choose Applied Speech Communication with Public Advocacy Concentration?

 In the workplace or in the community, we are faced with issues that require people to take a position and to advocate for better solutions.
 Advocacy is a key communication skill for all careers, but especially for careers in law, government and social services.
 The ability to advocate appropriately and effectively for personal needs contributes to life satisfaction.
 Students select elective courses from an array of disciplines to build a knowledge base for the workplace or community for which they will advocate.

 A degree in Applied Speech Communication Public Advocacy positions students with specific skills and experiences that prepares them for success in a variety of careers in public advocacy.

 First year student admission is open to high school graduates (or equivalent) who demonstrate academic preparedness, maturity and seriousness of purpose with educational backgrounds appropriate to their chosen program of study.
 High school courses and grade point average, ACT/SAT16 composite score, and ACT/SAT16 reading and mathematics subscores will be considered in the admission and placement process.
 Transfer students must have at least 12 credits at the time of application with a minimum 2.0 overall GPA including an English and mathematics course, or they must provide their high school records and ACT/SAT16 scores for admission review.

 All University General Education requirements can be found here: http://www.ferris.edu/HTMLS/academics/general-education/requirements/BA-BS.htm

 Please consult this link for a complete listing of General Education Electives: http://www.ferris.edu/HTMLS/academics/general-education/courses/index.htm

 Consult the official checksheet or program advisor for program specific General Education requirements.